 While visiting the Maasai Mara is a must, Kenya has a lot more to offer first-time safari goers.
 From the vibrant capital Nairobi, there’s the bird-encrusted Great Rift Valley lakes and the arid Samburu plains where the Special Five live: the Somali ostrich, Grevy’s zebra, reticulated giraffe, Beisa oryx and gerenuk.
 Our Taste of Kenya itinerary allows you to sample Kenya’s key destinations, with the ability to add a beach break on the white sands of Diani and Watamu for some post-safari R&R.

 As the original safari heavyweight, Kenya has an impressive range of camps and lodges that are well connected by road or bush airstrips.
-The Governors’ Safari includes stays at some of Africa’s oldest and most prestigious camps in wildlife meccas, with luxury experiences like hot air balloon rides.
-No trip to Kenya is complete without taking an ethical cultural excursion to meet the famous Maasai who’ve roamed this land for millennia.
+Governors’ Safari includes stays at some of Africa’s most storied camps in wildlife meccas, with unforgettable experiences like hot air balloon rides – there's a family version for younger explorers.
+Top off your adventure by meeting the Maasai, the proud custodians of this land for generations.

 Tanzania